Siegel-Lab/BioSmoother/Manual.md

 .. index:: Rendering, Update Frequency, Redraw if zoomed in by, Additional Draw Area, Auto Render, Render Now

-#### The Rendering subtab
+### The Rendering subtab
-:kbd:`View->Rendering` allows formatting the rendering settings of Smoother.
-The :guilabel:`Update Frequency [seconds]` slider adjusts the delay between checking if the heatmap needs to be re-rendered due to panning or zooming.
-The :guilabel:`Redraw if zoomed in by [%]` slider sets a threshold to redraw the heatmap if less than the given percentage of the previously rendered heatmap area is visible.
-The :guilabel:`Additional Draw Area [%]` slider adjusts the threshold (in percentage over visible area) to which the rendered area is increased over the visible area when re-rendering; this is needed so that panning does not trigger re-rendering immediately.
-Unchecking the :guilabel:`Auto Render` checkbox stops Smoother from redrawing the heatmap when panning or zooming; This can be usefull if you have a specific heatmap that you want to zoom into without rerendering it on a smaller binsize.
+:kbd:`View->Rendering` allows formatting the rendering settings of Smoother when moving location or zooming in or out (i.e., changing the visible area).
+The :guilabel:`Update Frequency [seconds]` slider sets how often the program checks if the heatmap needs to be re-rendered due to moving around in the heatmap or zooming in or out.
+The :guilabel:`Redraw if zoomed in by [%]` slider sets a threshold to redraw the heatmap if, after zooming in, less than the given percentage of the previously rendered heatmap area is visible.
+The :guilabel:`Additional Draw Area [%]` slider sets how much bigger a newly rendered area should be compared to the visible area.
+Smoother will re-render the heatmap only when moving location outside the borders of the increased area defined by this value.
+The purpose of these parameters is that zooming or moving location does not trigger re-rendering immediately.
+Unchecking the :guilabel:`Auto Render` checkbox stops Smoother from redrawing the heatmap when moving location or zooming; This can be useful if you have a specific heatmap that you want to zoom into without re-rendering it on a smaller binsize.
 It is possible to force Smoother to re-render the heatmap by pressing the :guilabel:`Render Now` button.

 .. index:: Command line interface

-## The command line interface
+# Using the command line interface
 All Smoother analyses can also be performed on the command line without the requirement to launch the graphical interface of Smoother.

 .. index:: ploidy

-### The ploidy command
+## Correcting for ploidy

 Smoother can correct for these genomic imbalances by distributing interactions among *misrepresented* contigs.
 This ploidy correction can be run independently of launching Smoother with the `ploidy` :ref:`subcommand <ploidy_command>`.
 It can also be run in the `The Ploidy subtab`_.